The Incident Management Team (IMT), consisting of members from Student Affairs, University

 contacted via text message, phone, or email;or via UAA email and/or broadcasts over

 campus telephones.
 Students and employees are automatically enrolled in UA Alerts.

-To update your contact information in UA Alerts, go to www.alaska.edu/alerts/.
+To update your contact information at UA Alerts.

 As soon as is practical, UPD contacts members of the IMT.
 If UPD has not already made

 an emergency notification, the IMT will determine who should be notified and the content

 of the notification.
 The IMT is charged with managing the emergency from onset to

 recovery.
 The IMT has both the decision-making and financial authority to address

 emergencies on campus.
 Both UPD and the IMT have received Incident Command System

 (ICS) training.
 ICS training is also provided to other selected University employees